lenzo202/convolve/README.md

 `gcc -shared -pthread -fPIC -fwrapv -O2 -Wall -fno-strict-aliasing -I/usr/include/python3.6m -o compute.so compute.c`

-Notice you need to point the compiler ar your installed python headers - which may not be in the same place as mine.
+Notice you need to point the compiler at your installed python headers - which may not be in the same place as mine.

 If compilation is successful, then you'll obtain a compute.so file, which can be imported from python as normal.
 Windows compilation will be a little more complex, as gcc isn't available to you.
 [Here might help!](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows)